airdaydev/airday/packages/solidjs-forest/readme.md

 ## Features
 - Window expands to fill minimum size.
 - Virtualised window.
-- Drag & Drop with custom components.
+- Drag & drop in same list or to other lists.
 - Items can have variable height in non-virtual mode.
 - Searching & filters.
 - Animated transitions & dragging.